nilsreiter/home-assistant-scenes/README.md

 {% if not loop.last %},{%endif%}
 {%- endfor -%}
 ```

-I used the template tool in the developer section of HA to run this, and then copied the colors into the script.

 ## More Colors

 The above snippet can be used to extract colors from existing Hue scenes.
 Another source for color palettes is [this page](https://colorpalettes.net).